Elgin Criminal Defense Attorneys

 If you have been arrested or charged with a crime in Elgin, Illinois, you want an experienced and compassionate legal team to fight for your rights.
 Call the offices of Mitchell S. Sexner & Associates LLC for a free case evaluation to discuss your legal options.

 The consequence of any arrest can have lifelong complications.
 An arrest or criminal charge can affect your employment, your ability to rent an apartment, and your relationships.
-We understand that it is scary knowing you could face going to prison if you’re convicted.
+We understand that it can be concerning knowing that you might under some circumstances face going to prison if convicted.

 It is important to remain calm and know that help is just a phone call away.
 The legal team at Mitchell S. Sexner & Associates LLC can provide you with a superior defense.
 The sooner you can contact us for your free consultation, the better the odds of avoiding serious legal difficulties.

 When you are facing criminal charges, you want a group of experienced legal professionals who are willing to go the extra mile to learn the details of your case and put on an aggressive defense.
-However, just a quick Google search and you’ll find hundreds of qualified attorneys in your area.
+With just a quick Google search, you’ll find hundreds of qualified attorneys in your area.
 How do you decide whether we should be your Elgin, Illinois criminal defense attorneys?

 It’s important to know that any attorney can call themselves experienced, even those who have little to no relevant history.
-This is why we publish many of our results so that you can evaluate how well we have defended others in the past.
+This is why we publish many of our results so that you can evaluate how well we have defended others in the past, although past performance is not always indicative of future results.
 If your case is important to you, then you’re looking for the best representation you can find.
-These are some more of the reasons you want Mitchell S. Sexner & Associates LLC on your side:
+These are some more of the reasons you may want Mitchell S. Sexner & Associates LLC on your side:

-- On average, our lawyers have over 20 years of experience and has handled thousands of criminal and traffic cases
+- On average, our lawyers have many years of experience and have handled thousands of criminal and traffic cases

 - Each lawyer on our team has successfully defended clients in Chicago, Cook County, and other Illinois counties